-Our outpatient service sees patients:
+Our outpatient service sees patients who have:

-- with dementia, cognitive impairment and memory problems
+- dementia, cognitive impairment and memory problems

-- who have had a fall
+- had a fall

-- with Parkinson's disease (nurse-led clinic)
+- Parkinson's disease (nurse-led clinic)

-- with incontinence (nurse-led clinic)
+- incontinence (nurse-led clinic)

-- who have had a stroke.
+- had a stroke.

 The MDT Assessment service is available Monday-Friday, 9am-5pm, and manages patients with multiple health problems who require intensive treatment and review to prevent a hospital admission.
 We offer urgent appointments where we aim to see patients within 24-48 hours.